 Multi-Tiered System of Supports (MTSS) is a term used to describe an evidence-based schooling model that uses data-based problem-solving to integrate academic and behavioral instruction and intervention.
 The integrated instruction and intervention is delivered to students in varying intensities (multiple tiers) based on student need.
 "Need-driven" decision-making seeks to ensure that district resources reach the appropriate students (schools) at the appropriate levels to accelerate the performance of ALL students to achieve and exceed proficiency.
 Within the MTSS framework, the learning rate over time and performance level are used to inform instructional decisions.
-The problem-solving/response to intervention (PS/Rtl) component of MTSS is required in the Every Student Succeeds Act (ESSA) and the Individuals with Disabilities Education Improvement Act (IDEA 2004).
+The problem-solving/response to intervention (PS/RtI) component of MTSS is required in the Every Student Succeeds Act (ESSA) and the Individuals with Disabilities Education Improvement Act (IDEA 2004).
 Problem-solving and measuring the response to intervention through progress monitoring ensure the quality and validity of classroom instruction.
+In an effective Multi-Tiered System of Supports: Learning is accelerated to close gaps and prevent new ones.